fuadmaulana0812/MyPortfolio/Projects/Loan Default Prediction/Credit Loan/README.md

 # Credit Loan Prediction

 ### Objective
-Objective of the project to predict whether someone is eligible for a loan or not based on a person's ability and history in paying off his loan.
+Objective of the project to predict whether someone is eligible for a loan or not.
+A person is said to be a good borrower based on a person's ability and history in repaying his loan.

 ### Dataset
 This is the description of all columns from the given dataset.